 Japanese people have been wearing face masks for many years and well before Covid-19.
 The idea has always been to protect yourself from colds and to avoid passing on any sickness to others.
 It’s common to see Japanese people wearing face masks in public when they’re coughing and sneezing or during hay fever season, usually in March and April.

 Another reason for including this in our list of Japan travel tips is that it’s unlikely but you might find a notice or get asked to wear your mask by a staff at the entrance of some indoor and outdoor venues or sightseeing spots when you can’t socially distance.
-When it comes to the material of face masks, unlike some countries that have specific requirements, Japan is more relaxed.
-The recommended masks are non-woven surgical masks and you can buy these at pharmacies across the country.
+The recommended masks are non-woven surgical masks and you can buy these at pharmacies or convenience stores across the country.

 What are important Japanese travel phrases to know?